-The results that the Member States seek to achieve with Union Support The Programme aims to reach higher level, more stable, as well as more extended legal and administrative cross-border cooperation amongst the institutions and organizations from both sides of the border.
+The results that the Member States seek to achieve with Union Support

+The Programme aims to reach higher level, more stable, as well as more extended legal and administrative cross-border cooperation amongst the institutions and organizations from both sides of the border.
 The exchange of experience in innovative approaches, tools and working methods, know-how, best practices, empowerment, advocacy and other forms of capacity building will result in more efficient public administration, delivery of quality public services and functional governance initiatives to effectively address the joint challenges manifested in the programme area.
-In order to achieve tangible results a limited number of cooperation fields have been predefined reflecting the outcomes of the paeds assessment (e.g. environment, employment, social the outcomes of the needs assessment (e.g. environment, employment, social services etc.).
+In order to achieve tangible results a limited number of cooperation fields have been predefined reflecting the outcomes of the needs assessment (e.g. environment, employment, social services etc.).